benkuly/trixnity/README.md

     - [x] redactions
 - [trixnity-client-sqldelight](/trixnity-client-sqldelight) implements the database for trixnity-client with [sqldelight](https://github.com/cashapp/sqldelight/).

-- [examples](/examples) contains some examples, if you want to see Trixnity in action.
+If you want to see Trixnity in action, take a look into the [examples](/examples).

 We plan to add something like `trixnity-client-indexeddb` as a faster database backend for web in the future.